timriffe/TR1/TR1/HMDHFDplus/cran-comments.md

-This is a minor package update.
-Functions reading data from particular websites needed to be adapted to the changing website designs, for example switching from `http` to `https`.
+This is a minor package update to change the url pointer for the Human Mortality Database used in the package.
+This is a temporary change to ensure functions work, but will be superceded when a new database API will be unveiled sometime soon.
+Back to work everyone!

 ## Test environments
 Ubuntu 20.04.3 LTS